kimpastro/ac_forecast/README.md

 ## NOTE

-- I've pushed .env.development.local file on purpose so you don't need to create a Geocode account just to have one.
+- I've pushed `.env.development.local` file on purpose so you don't have to create a Geocode account just to have one.